 Elaine Pofeldt is an independent journalist who specializes in writing about careers and entrepreneurship.
 As a senior editor at Fortune Small Business magazine, she was twice nominated for the National Magazine Award for her feature stories.

-She went freelance in October 2007 and has since written for publications including Fortune, Money, Inc., Forbes, CNBC, CBS Moneywatch, BNET, MSN, Global Trade, Working Mother, Good Housekeeping, GO Magazine, and a variety of other print and online publications.
-At Crain's New York Business, she is a contributing editor, focused on the weekly's small business coverage.
-She writes a how-to column and one on startups, called Startup Scene.
+She went freelance in October 2007 and has since written for publications including Fortune, Money, Inc., Forbes, The Economist Intelligence Unit, CNBC, CBS Moneywatch, BNET, MSN, Global Trade, Working Mother, Good Housekeeping, and a variety of other print and online publications.
+At Crain's New York Business, she served as a contributing editor, focused on the weekly's small business coverage.
 At Fortune, she writes a column called David vs. Goliath, looking at small companies that are taking on giant competitors.

 Elaine is also available to help clients with projects such as blogging, ghost writing, white papers, reports, ebooks, custom content, academic editing, and proposal writing and editing at Elaine Pofeldt, LLC.
 Having built traffic Fortune Small Business Online from a fledgling site to one with 2 million to 5 million page views a month, she frequently draws on her experience to help clients improve their online presence.
 Her approach is to use simple but effective editorial techniques to maximize a site's appeal and impact, working in conjunction with designers, developers and others on the client's web team.